FLUX-SE/all_docs/en_US/elixir_doc/5_User_interface.md

 ### Speed (8)
 Allow to change how the algorithm will react regarding the audio material.
 This will change how the gain envelop will be generated with more or less look-ahead, release and curve smoothing.
-Leave it at 50% by default which will be optimal for most case. prefer increasing stages before trying to reduce it and remember that from 50% to 100 % it can generate more and more distortion...
+Leave it at 50% by default which will be optimal for most case.
+Prefer increasing stages before trying to reduce it and remember that from 50% to 100 % it can generate more and more distortion...

 Unit: Percent (%)
 Range: 0.0 to 100.
 Min.
 Steps: 0.
 Default Value: 50.

-### Theshold dBTP (9)
-Control the threshold (or ceiling) used for limiting.

-Unit: Decibel (dB)
-Range: -12.000 to 0.
-Min.
-Steps: 0.
-Default Value: 0.

 ## Metering Section